image-js/image-js/README.md

 ### A note about Canvas

-Currently, to run `image-js` on Node.js, it is necessary to install the Canvas native addon.
+Currently, to run some methods of `image-js` on Node.js (including: `.save()`, `.toDataURL()`, `load()` on a JPEG image), it is necessary to install the `canvas` native addon.
+The addon is specified as an optional dependency.
+If its compilation fails and you need it, follow the instructions to install it on your OS [here](https://github.com/Automattic/node-canvas#installation).
-Follow the instructions for your OS [here](https://github.com/Automattic/node-canvas#installation)
+Browser builds of the library are not affected as they use the standard Canvas API.

 ## License